The nurse assistant comes to wash the body

 “Gonna get you all pretty.”

-as morning sun streams through bedroom windows.
+Morning sun streams through windows

-There’s new evidence of disease.
+there’s new evidence of disease.